yssource/rhai/README.md

-# Rhai - embedded scripting for Rust
+# Rhai - Embedded Scripting for Rust

 Rhai is an embedded scripting language for Rust that gives you a safe and easy way to add scripting to your applications.